waynedovey/openshift-on-equinix-metal/README.md

 # Openshift on Equinix Metal

-This collection of modules will deploy a bare metal [OpenShift] using the assisted installer
+This collection of modules will deploy a bare metal OpenShift using the assisted installer.

 ## Install Terraform